watsh-rajneesh/amigo-chatbot/user-service/README.md

 4. session expiration

 API gateway will use this service for each incoming request to validate if the user has a valid session.
+MongoDB will be used to persist the user data.